Holosun 510c Red Dot Sight Review

 The HS510c features a quick detach mount to any Picatinny rail.
 The weight of this optic is hardly noticeable as it is built with aluminum and has a titanium hood.
 The Holosun was constructed to endure submersion to 1-meter for 30 minutes and can take up to 1,000 Gs of vibration, making it viable for both small and larger caliber use.

 This optic uses the CR2032 battery, which is easy to find, widely available, and has a battery life of 50,000 hours.
-The battery tray is located on the side of the optic and is held in place with two screws, preventing it from coming out while also making it convenient to replace.
+The internal battery tray design is also really well thought-out, located on the side of the optic, and is held in place with two screws, preventing it from coming out while also making it convenient to access and swap batteries.

 The Holosun 510c has its famous Solar Failsafe™ power technology built-in as well.
 The Shake Awake™ technology is a game-changer for shooters everywhere as losing battery life or having battery failure when you need it most is the most significant risk with red dot sights.